-Each Kamikoto knife goes through a rigorous 19-step progress that takes several years from start to finish to complete.
+Each Kamikoto knife goes through a rigorous 19-step process that takes several years from start to finish to complete.
 With more than 100 years of experience between them, our expert bladesmiths forge and shape raw steel into hardy blades, polishing and sharpening them to an excruciatingly fine edge.
-Each blade is individually inspected before it leaves the forge, ensuring that every single Kamikoto knife stays true to the Japanese legacy of crafting single-bevel Japanese steel knives of an exceptional quality.
+Each blade is individually inspected before it leaves our workshop, ensuring that every single Kamikoto knife stays true to the legacy of crafting single-bevel Japanese steel knives of an exceptional quality.
 Kamikoto knives are a study in skill; you feel the spirit of the craft in every piece.

 Forging Relationships with Chefs and Customers